jniluo15/jbcs_git_basics/README.md

 ###### Browser - GitLab:
 - See your new dev branch on GitLab (it should be there, refresh the tab if you don't see it.
 If you still don't see it, let me know and we'll trouble shoot)
-You will see a a new message along the top of GitLab and can also see the new change from clicking the drop-down arrow next to *master* <details><summary> Screeshot </summary>
+You will see a a new message along the top of GitLab and can also see the new change from clicking the drop-down arrow next to *master* <details><summary> Screenshot </summary>
 ![pull-down menu](img/gitlab_dev_branch.png)
 </details>

 ###### Command line:
 - `atom .`open the files in atom
-- `open index.html`open index.html in the browser (remember you can do `open i` and then press `tab` to autocomplete index.html)
+- `open index.html` open index.html in the browser (remember you can do `open i` and then press `tab` to autocomplete index.html)

 ***